I.S.S. Phlegethon

 Platform selection

 Full Command-spec cruisers are the most popular type of vessel for tanking at present for three reasons.
 First, they have Suppression Barrage III, which solves most survivability problems for the tank and thus the team as well.
 Second, Inspiration abilities provide additional team support capability.
 Lastly, the tank can also likely provide another instance of Concentrate Firepower to help amplify teammates' projectiles.
 The Styx meets all of those criteria and has a few more things going for it.
-It has a hangar with exclusive pets that have Attack Pattern Beta III, which is great as long as you're not concerned about too many entities being on the map.
+It has a hangar for pets that have Attack Pattern Beta III.
 Also, it has a unique console that reduces enemy resists and Intel secondary seating, which can provide more resistance debuffing through Ionic Turbulence.

 Flavor/Theme Choices